 Get Carter certainly has its share of these two linked generic themes, which are natural by

-products of criminal lifestyle, particularly where men like the Fletcher's and Jack are
+products of a criminal lifestyle, particularly where men like the Fletcher's and Jack are

 concerned.